Black Lives Matter: Academic freedom

-have criticized tactics used by some Black Lives Matter activists as silencing speech and repressing academic freedom.
+have criticized some Black Lives Matter activists as silencing speech and repressing academic freedom.
 They claim that the result is self-censorship, reduced academic inquiry, and research bias.

 Critics claim academics have been hesitant to speak out against repression for fear of retribution.

 In particular, high-profile academics have spoken out against the use of "diversity statements" in admission, hiring, and tenure decisions, including Jeffrey Flier, Dean of the Harvard Medical School, and Abigail Thompson, Vice President of the American Mathematical Society.
 Thompson drew comparisons to McCarthy-era loyalty oaths.
 When schools receive state funding, scholars have criticized Black Lives Matter pledges as unconstitutional.

 Views on law enforcement

 Some critics accuse Black Lives Matter of being anti-police and endorsing violence against the police.
 Sgt.
 Demetrick Pennie of the Dallas Police Department filed an unsuccessful lawsuit against Black Lives Matter in September 2016, which accused the group of inciting a "race war."
 Marchers using a BLM banner were recorded in a video chanting, "Pigs in a blanket, fry 'em like bacon" at the Minnesota State Fair.
 Law enforcement groups claim the chant promotes death to police.
-The protest organizer disputed that interpretation, saying "What we are promoting is that if black people who kill police officers are going to fry, then we want police officers to face the same treatment that we face as civilians for killing officers."
+The protest organizer disputed that interpretation, saying: "What we are promoting is that if black people who kill police officers are going to fry, then we want police officers to face the same treatment that we face as civilians for killing officers."

 Disconnect from underprivileged communities

 Some black community leaders have come out against the movement as disconnected from the people it claims to represent.
-In opposing August 2020 budget cuts, New York City Councilman I. Daneek Miller, co-chairman of the council's Black, Latino and Asian Caucus opposed reducing police funding and stated, "Black folks want to be safe like everyone else...we can't allow folks from outside our community to lecture us about Black lives."
+In opposing August 2020 budget cuts, New York City Councilman I. Daneek Miller, co-chairman of the council's Black, Latino and Asian Caucus, opposed reducing police funding and stated, "Black folks want to be safe like everyone else...we can't allow folks from outside our community to lecture us about Black lives."
 Vanessa Gibson of the Bronx's 16th Council District stated that, "My working-class people, my homeowners, my tenants, my neighbors—they are not out there screaming and yelling, because they have to work."
 Mayor Ras Baraka of Newark, New Jersey, called "defund the police" a "bourgeois liberal" solution to racism.

 Insufficient focus on women

 Women from within the Black Lives Matter movement, including professor and civil rights advocate Treva B. Lindsey, have argued that BLM has sidelined black women's experiences in favor of black men's experiences.
-For example, more demonstrations have been organized to protest the killings of Michael Brown and Trayvon Martin than the killings of Pamela Turner, Kayla Moore (born Xavier Moore) or Rekia Boyd.
+For example, more demonstrations have been organized to protest the killings of Michael Brown and Trayvon Martin than the killings of Pamela Turner, Kayla Moore or Rekia Boyd.

 In response, Say Her Name was founded to focus specifically on the killing of black women by police and to bring their names into the Black Lives Matter protest.
-Their stated goal is to offer a more complete, but not competing, narrative with the overall Black Lives Matter movement.
+Their stated goal is to offer a more complete, but non-competitive, narrative of the overall Black Lives Matter movement.